Soviet locomotive class L

 The Soviet locomotive class L (Russian: Л) was a Soviet main freight steam locomotive type.
-They were nicknamed "Swan."
+They were nicknamed Lebed, "Swan."

 Description

 The L class 2-10-0 was the first Soviet locomotive to use Boxpok-type wheels, which were commonplace in steam locomotive design post-World War II.
 A casing between the dome and chimney covered a steam drier pipe.

 History

 It was designed and built by the Kolomna Locomotive Works shortly after World War II under supervision by L.C.
 Lebedyanski.
 It was originally designated Class P (for Pobeda, "victory"), but was redesignated Class L in honor of its designer.

 In conjunction with the FD class 2-10-2, it was primarily used to haul mainline goods across the terrain of the Soviet Union.
 Over 4,000 L class locomotives were constructed from 1945-1955, and they operated with the Soviet Railways until 1975.